Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - They offer the maximum possible availability and resiliency
 - They can span multiple AZs
 - Instances in the same spread placement group are located on different racks, having isolated networking and power supplies
-- There is a limit for 7 instances per AZ in case of spread placement groups
+- There is a limit for 7 instances per AZ in case of spread placement groups.
+This is because each instance is a completely separate instance rack
 - Considerations:
     - Spread placement provides infrastructure isolation
     - Hard limit: 7 instances per AZ